Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation: Related Work

 Point cloud processing methods treat the discrete surface as an unordered point set, with no pre-defined notion of intrinsic distances or connectivity.
 The pioneering work of PointNet \citep{Qi2017a} defines a point set processing layer as a $1 \times 1$ convolution shared among all points, followed by batch normalization, and ReLU activation.
 The resulting local point-wise features are aggregated into a global representation of the surface by max pooling.
 In spite of its simplicity, PointNet achieved state of the art result in both 3D object classification and point cloud segmentation tasks, and remains competitive to this day.
 Follow-up works have explored extending PointNet to enable hierarchical feature learning \citep{Qi2017}, as well as more powerful architectures that attempt to learn the metric of the surface via local kernel functions \citep{xu_spidercnn:_2018,Lei2019,Zhang2019}, or by building a k-NN graph in the feature space \citep{Wang2018_dgcnn}.
 While these methods obtain higher classification and segmentation accuracy, their computational complexity limits their application to large-scale point clouds, a task for which PointNet is often preferred.

 Graph Neural Networks, on the other hand, assume the input to be a graph, which naturally defines connectivity and distances between points.
 Initial formulations were based on the convolution theorem and defined graph convolutions using the graph Fourier transform, obtained by eigenanalysis of the combinatorial graph Laplacian \citep{Bruna2013b}, and relied on smoothness in the spectral domain to enforce spatial locality. \cite{defferrard_convolutional_2016} accelerated spectral graph CNNs by expanding the filters on the orthogonal basis of Chebyshev polynomials of the graph Laplacian, also providing naturally localized filters.
-However, the Laplacian is topology-specific which hurts the performance of these methods when a fixed topology cannot be guaranteed. \cite{Kipf2017} further simplified graph convolutions by reducing ChebNet to its first order expansion, merging trainable parameters, and removing the reliance on the eigenvalues of the Laplacian.
+However, the Laplacian is topology-specific which hurts the performance of these methods when a fixed connectivity cannot be guaranteed. \cite{Kipf2017} further simplified graph convolutions by reducing ChebNet to its first order expansion, merging trainable parameters, and removing the reliance on the eigenvalues of the Laplacian.
 The resulting model, GCN, has been shown to be equivalent to Laplacian smoothing \citep{Li2018} and has not been successful in shape processing applications.
 Attention-based models \citep{Monti2017,Fey2017,Verma2018,Velickovic2017} dynamically compute weighted features of a vertex's neighbours and do not expect a uniform connectivity in the dataset, and generalize the early spatial mesh CNNs that operated on pre-computed geodesic patches \citep{masci_geodesic_2015,boscaini_learning_2016}.
 Spatial and spectral approaches have both been shown to derive from the more general neural message passing \citep{Gilmer2017} framework.
 Recently, SpiralNet \citep{DBLP:conf/eccv/LimDCK18}, a specialized operator for meshes, has been introduced based on a consistent sequential enumeration of the neighbors around a vertex. \cite{Gong2019} introduces a refinement of the SpiralNet operator coined SpiralNet++ which simplifies the computation of the spiral patches.
-Mathematically, SpiralNet++ reads with $\gamma^{(k)}$ an MLP, $\concat$ the concatenation, and $S(i, M)$ the spiral sequence of neighbors of $i$ of length (\ie kernel size) $M$.